catcraftxiv/news/_posts/2024-05-16-tight-and-short.markdown

 thumbnail: earth.jpg
 ---

-Short dress with little knit vest to keep you warm at spring evenings! :> Thank you all very much for your support^^
+Short dress with little knit vest to keep you warm at spring evenings! :> The dress does contain 4 texture versions: smooth cloth, alternative cloth, leather and velvet!
+You can dye vest searately through advcanced dye in glamourer!
+Thank you all very much for your support^^

 > ## Capicola leberkas fatback, kielbasa strip steak.